-

 (5) A recommendation that if a student receives a diabetes diagnosis, the parent or guardian of the student consult with the primary care provider of the student to develop an appropriate treatment plan.

-(6) Notification that the school is required to assist students with diabetes in accordance with the rules adopted by the State Board of Education pursuant to G.S.
+(6) Notification that the school is required to assist students with diabetes in accordance with the guidelines adopted by the State Board of Education pursuant to G.S.
 115C‑12(31).